thoughtbot/apprenticeship/onboarding-packet.md

 https://github.com/joshuaclayton/dotfiles/blob/master/tmux.conf.

 # Community
 Part of your apprenticeship is learning to be part of a development community.
 This could be a Ruby Meetup Group, company, or project team.

 ## Meeting people is easy
 We are a friendly bunch and we'd like to get to know you better!
-That being said, it's easy to be intimidated or uncomfortable in a new environment.
+That being said, it's easy to feel intimidated or uncomfortable in a new environment.
 Some things you should try:

 * Go on coffee walks: we often have informal "coffee walks" at 3-ish, where people go for a walk (coffee optional) and chat about random topics.

 * Go get lunch/coffee/breakfast with anyone in the office.